michaelvl/helm2yaml/README.md

 the deployment from Git to Kubernetes and thus improves stability of that process.

-> Make your Kubernetes blueprints as simple as possible, but not simpler.
+> Make your Kubernetes blueprints as simple as possible, but no simpler.

 Kubernetes PodSecurityPolicies allow specifying policies for applications we deploy to Kubernetes.
 With CI/CD we try to 'shift-left', i.e. perform